voidspace/voidspace.github.io/beginning-python.md

 -   Getting started: does everyone have Python installed and can launch IDLE (or their preferred code editor)
 -   Hello World!
-Creating and running your first Python program.y
+Creating and running your first Python program.
 -   The command line.
 Running Python scripts from the command line.
 -   The interactive interpreter, your best friend for experimenting with Python.